isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-10-08-post-Singapore Sports Council's Oon Steps Down.md

 description: ""
 image: ""
 ---
-## **Singapore Sports Council's Oon Steps Down**
+### **Singapore Sports Council's Oon Steps Down**

-SINGAPORE SPORTS COUNCIL'S OON STEPS DOWN
-Singapore, 8 October 2010 - The Singapore Sports Council announced today that Chief Executive Officer Oon Jin Teik will be leaving the organisation to return to the private sector.
+**Singapore, 8 October 2010** - The Singapore Sports Council announced today that Chief Executive Officer Oon Jin Teik will be leaving the organisation to return to the private sector.
 His last day at SSC will 31 December 2010.

 2. Oon will be joining the senior management team of Hyflux Ltd as Group Executive Vice President (Business Development) and will report to Founder / Group Chief Executive Officer Olivia Lum.